cybermaggedon/gnucash-uk-vat/README.md

 ## Introduction

-This code manages HMRC (UK) VAT returns in accordance with HMRC MTD directives for users of the GnuCash accounting system.
+This is a utility which manages HMRC (UK) VAT returns in accordance with HMRC MTD directives for users of the GnuCash accounting system.
 It can study your GnuCash accounts, compare this with your HMRC VAT obligations, and produce the VAT return to meet your obligations.
 As an optional step, once the VAT return is filed, a bill can be created describing the VAT owing, and posted to an Accounts Payable account.

+## Status

-This is command-line Python code.
+This is a command-line utility.
 At the time of writing, this code is immature - it has only been tested against the Sandbox APIs.
 It is not known whether this open source project will be able achieve signoff to use production HMRC APIs.
+I am in the process submitting for production credentials.

 Anyone can register an HMRC developer test/sandbox account and run this code against the sandbox.